-Manitoba Hydro has a presence right across Manitoba, on Treaty 1, Treaty 2, Treaty 3, Treaty 4 and Treaty 5 lands – the original territories of the Anishinaabe, Cree, Oji-Cree, Dakota, and Dene peoples – and the homeland of the Métis Nation.
+Manitoba Hydro has a presence right across Manitoba – on Treaty 1, Treaty 2, Treaty 3, Treaty 4 and Treaty 5 lands – the original territories of the Anishinaabe, Anishininew, Cree, Dakota, and Dene peoples and the homeland of the Red River Métis.
 We acknowledge these lands and pay our respects to the ancestors of these territories.
-The legacy of the past remains a strong influence on Manitoba Hydro’s relationships with Indigenous communities today, and we remain committed to establishing and maintaining strong, mutually beneficial relationships with Indigenous communities.
+The legacy of the past remains a strong influence on Manitoba Hydro’s relationships with Indigenous communities today, and we are committed to respecting and supporting Indigenous peoples in all aspects of our business.

 Our workplace should be representative of the communities where we live and work.
 Indigenous people are a growing component of Manitoba’s population and our customer base.